xebia-functional/sd-workshop-25/docs/Use-Case-Spanish-ID.md

     - The control letter is determined by dividing the 8 digits by 23, calculating the remainder, and referencing the mapping table

 2. **NIE Validation**:
-    - A NIE must consist of 1 prefix letter (X, Y, or Z), followed by 7 numerical digits, and 1 control letter (e.g., Y1234567L)
+    - A NIE must consist of 1 NIE letter (X, Y, or Z), followed by 7 numerical digits, and 1 control letter (e.g., Y1234567L)
-    - The prefix letter must be replaced by its numeric equivalent:
+    - The NIE letter must be replaced by its numeric equivalent:
         - X → 0
         - Y → 1
         - Z → 2
     - The control letter is then determined using the same algorithm as the NIF

 3. **Mapping Table for Control Letter**:
-    - The remainder from the division of the core number (NIF: 8 digits; NIE: prefix replaced + 7 digits) by 23 maps to a specific letter:
+    - The remainder from the division of the core number (NIF: 8 digits; NIE: replaced NIE letter  + 7 digits) by 23 maps to a specific letter:
       ```
       Remainders and Corresponding Letters:
       0 → T, 1 → R, 2 → W, 3 → A, 4 → G, 5 → M, 6 → Y, 7 → F, 8 → P, 9 → D,